 I adore the ocean, and often dream of living by the sea.
 But I have lived in Oxford for a total of 14 years.
 I have many friends I am fond of here, many friends on whose shoulder I could cry (and vice-versa!).
 I do not have the energy to move, and start again with friendships which, for me, are a vital part of life.
 So, maybe a small beach cottage if God provides the money, but no more moves.
 I am living in my dream house, and so I am going to abandon dreams of something dreamier to focus on my work.

 Ah, mid-life, the restless season, mimicking our twenties in many ways.
 In my women’s group, almost every fortnight, someone tells of their friends or family divorcing.

-Mid-life: it’s an eyes-open Reality Show.
-You realize that barring the intervention of God (and of course, that’s an immense thing to bar) your spouse is unlikely to change.
+Mid-life: it’s a Reality Show.
+You realise that barring the intervention of God (and of course, that’s an immense thing to bar) your spouse is unlikely to change.
 What you see is what you get.
 WYSIWYG.
-So you bail, or you accept, or you pray mightily; Roy and I are going for the last two options.
+So you bail–or you accept, or you pray mightily; Roy and I are going for the last two options.